Alfresco/docs-alfresco/digital-workspace/latest/develop/introduction.md

 ### Promoting in a different environment

-The compiled application is available as a collection of files in the `dist` folder.
+The compiled application is available as a collection of files in the `dist` directory.
 If you want to use the application in a different environment all you need to do is copy the files over to your new server.

 ### Testing